Brugmansia arborea: Taxonomy

 In his 1753 Species Plantarum, Carl Linnaeus published Datura arborea using as his type specimen a drawing by Louis Feuillée from 1714 with name Stramonioides arboreum, oblongo et integro folio, fructu laevi, vulgo Flori pondio.
 Then Robert Sweet, in his 1818 Hortus Suburbanus Londinensis, published the modern version of the name to be in the separate genus of Brugmansia.
 Since then, many authors have published many different plants with one of those names, causing much confusion in the taxonomy of these plants.
 "Datura arborea" has many times been incorrectly used for almost any white-flowered Brugmansia plant, even in scientific literature.

 Distribution and habitat

-They are native to the Andes mountains of southern Colombia, Ecuador, Peru, western Bolivia, and northern Chile.
+Brugmansia arborea is native to the Andes mountains of southern Colombia, Ecuador, Peru, western Bolivia, and northern Chile.
 As the hardiest of all Brugmansia species in regards to both cold and drought, they are often found in the drier valleys of the Andes, in areas with an annual rainfall of 400–1400 mm.
 Occurring at elevations of 2000 to 3000 m, they often receive light frosts.